dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 such implementation-specific extensions are not at any space efficiency disadvantage.

-An item described as an index is the index of the data item in the referenced table.
+An item described as an index is the index of the data item in the referenced array.
 Indexes are 0-based.

 ## Tabular representation